Mofarrell1967/classic-sounds-music/README.md

 ## UX

 The purpose of the project was to create a website using the Full Stack Framework.
-I chose to create an online musical unstrument shop where the store can display, showcase and sell their products.
+I chose to create an online musical instrument shop where the store can display, showcase and sell their products.
 The design of the site was intended to present the product offerings in a more creative setting that was more in line with the store mission and move away from generic on-line store formats.